exonum/exonum-btc-anchoring/DEPLOY.md

 ## Bitcoind node deployment

 First of all install `bitcoind` via your package manager and ensure that you use latest stable version.
+You may visit official bitcoin [site][bitcoin:install] for more information about installation.

 Then create bitcoind configuration file in according to this [tutorial][bitcoin_wiki:configuration].

 For correct work of the service, the `bitcoind` configuration file should contain the following settings: